Get Help Now

 1

-Greetings Fear_DaCoachTY, thank you for taking the time to share your feedback.
-We are truly sorry to hear about your negative experience with VA health care at our facility.
+Greetings, thank you for taking the time to share your feedback.
+We looked you up in our system and couldn't find your name.
+We are truly sorry to hear about your negative experience with your VA healthcare at our facility.
 The well-being of our Veterans is our top priority, and we want to address your concerns directly.
-We encourage you to reach out to our Patient Advocate at (509) 434-7504, who can work with you to resolve the issues you encountered and ensure that you receive the care you deserve.
+We encourage you to reach out to our Patient Advocate team at (509) 434-7504.
+Our Patient Advocates can help resolve your issues/concerns and ensure you receive the care you deserve.
 We appreciate your service and are committed to improving your experience.
 Sincerely, VA Health Care Team!

 1 month ago